deytah/autoblog/README.md

 # Autoblog

+Thank you to WPMUDEV for publishing this plugin so we can continue using it. --Deytah

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**